 We all love a good face oil.
 But how much do we actually love them when they’re $72?!
 You can find face oils for a couple of dollars, though they probably aren’t formulated like this one or it doesn’t have the word ‘luxury’ smacked onto the label.

-Let’s look at some dupes for this luxury face oil!
+Let’s look at some amazing alternatives for this luxury face oil!

 This marula oil from Acure is EXACTLY like Drunk Elephant’s marula oil, so save yourself the coin and get this or The Ordinary one, instead.